Jaclav/OS/README.md

 ## Programs
 Programs<span id="Programs"></span> installed on OS are in directory disk/<br>
-To call program.com with parameters enter "program parameters"
+To call program.com with parameters enter "program parameters"<br>
+# For developers
+To add Your program to OS put .c file into directory disk/<br>
+Developers should use libraries in include/ and mustn't use anything in kernel/<br>
+Main function should have __start from types.h as attribute to be executed at first<br>
 # SYSTEM Interruptions
-0x20 is system IO interruption, see syscall()<br>
+0x20 is system IO interruption, see syscall() [it's masked in io.h]<br>
-0x21 is file system intterruption, if error it will return negative value like [errno](https://chromium.googlesource.com/chromiumos/docs/+/master/constants/errnos.md) see int0x21()
+0x21 is file system intterruption, if error it will return negative value like [errno](https://chromium.googlesource.com/chromiumos/docs/+/master/constants/errnos.md) see int0x21() [it's masked in file.h]

 # Program loading and executing